 It is why atoms do not like their nuclei to be separated and why we don't all fly off into space from the cetrifugal force of the earth's rotation.
 Good old gravity has always got our backs.

 We also have just the right balance of particles in the air around us that allows us to breathe, even though about three quarters of it is actually made up of nitrogen.
-Consider that if all of the air on earth was oxygen, then it would only take a single spark to set the entire planet ablaze.
+Consider the impossibility of putting out a forest fire if all of the air on earth was oxygen.
 Nitrogen is what they put inside incandescent lightbulbs to prevent the tungsten filaments from burning too hot.

 Homeostasis is happening all around us.
 If you leave a piece of bread on the counter, eventually the humidity level of the bread is going to achieve an equilibrium with the rest of the kitchen.
 The same is true if you leave a can of beer in the garage.
 Eventually, it will be equal in temperature to the air around it.
 Nature, by nature, seeks balance.